salesking/json_schema_tools/README.md

 ## Object to JSON  - from Schema

-As you probably know such is done e.g in rails via object.to_json.
+As you probably know such is done e.g in rails via object.as_json.
 While using this might be simple, it has a damn big drawback: There is no transparent contract about the data-structure, as rails simply uses all fields defined in the database(ActiveRecord model).
 One side-effect: With each migration you are f***ed